 5.3 Submittal of Draft Standards

-Upon completing the development of a draft standard, the Working Group Chairperson will authorize submission of the final draft to the Secretariat for editorial review and submission to the MTCI-SC for a formal review via letter ballot.
+Upon completing the development of a draft standard, the Working Group Chairperson will request the Secretariat submit the final draft to the MTCI-SC for a formal review via letter ballot.
+The Secretariat may conduct an editorial review.

-Once the project development has concluded, the Secretariat will submit the BSR-8 form to ANSI for listing/comments in ANSI Standards Action at or around the same time as it initiates the formal comment/voting period with the MTCI-SC.
+The Secretariat will submit the BSR-8 form to ANSI for listing/comments in ANSI Standards Action at or around the same time as it initiates the formal comment/voting period with the MTCI-SC.

 The Secretariat will generally submit the final draft to the MTCI-SC and solicit public comment through ANSI Standards Action concurrently.